 Does Getting A Phoenix Tattoo Hurt?

-Similarly to the question above, it depends on the design.
+Similar to the question above, it depends on the design.
 Complex and more detail-oriented can take longer to design.
 However, time and pain are usually worth it in the end.
 Make sure to talk about what makes you feel uncomfortable with your tattoo expert, as a needle can be quite unsettling when you’re getting a tattoo for the first time.

 How Much Does The Phoenix Tattoo Cost?

 Some more affordable options can cost from $50 to $100.
 However, if you’re looking for a larger and more colorful tattoo it can cost several hundreds of dollars.
 You can know more details on tattoo costs here.
 Or you can consider a temporary tattoo instead.